Sign up now for a

 It was my thirtieth year of teaching kindergarten in a small, rural community when I met Alex.
 That’s about 1,200 five and six-year-olds that have skipped into and out of my life.
 And though each touched my heart in their unique way, none had gripped my soul the way little Alex did.

 She was in foster care when she entered my classroom.
 By the end of the year, I would no longer just be her teacher.
 I was her guardian.
-Alex has been my daughter ever since, but I find it difficult to call myself her mother, because she has never called me that.
+Alex has been my daughter ever since, but I find it difficult to call myself her mother, because she refuses to call me that.
 When she was little, she called me Miss Jane, and as she got older she shortened it to Jane.
 I’ve never heard an ‘I love you, Mom’ from her.
-If the experts are right, I never will.
+If the experts are correct, I never will.

 She had been taken from her mother because of severe neglect.
-Her father was currently in jail.
+Her father was in jail.
 Slight mental retardation, schizophrenia, and drugs were just some of the obstacles her mother faced.
-The system intervened, terminating her parental rights after years of Alex being in and out of foster care.
-She had been taken from and reunited with her mother more than eight times.
+The system intervened, terminating parental rights after years of Alex being in and out of foster care.
+Removed from the home, time in a foster home, reunited with her mother was a familiar pattern for Alex.
+It was all she know; even what she'd come to expect.
 Each time the neglect worsened.
-Her mother loved her; she just didn’t have the capacity to care for her.
+Her mother loved her; but she didn’t have the capacity to care for her.

 “You must dance to enter the castle,” Alex commanded.